SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 *How are viral mRNAs produced from the viral genome?*

-+Strand: reproducable RNA
++Strand: reproducable RNA => could be directly translated by the ribosomes

 -Strand RNA: template RNA (less easy to be detected)

-- double-stranded RNA viron => (+, a.k.a. sense) strand could be translated directly by using as mRNA
+- double-stranded RNA viron => (+, a.k.a. sense)
 	- +-stranded RNA => same idea as above
 	- - strand RNA => virus comes with polymerase that convert -ssRNA to +ssRNA.
 Then, same idea as above.

 *What serves as the templates for viral genome replication?*